-The combination of two long-acting injectable antiretroviral drugs - ViiV Healthcare's experimental cabotegravir integrase inhibitor and Janssen rilpivirine's Nucleoside Reverse Transcription Reverse Transcriptase Inhibitor (ITRNN) - given once every 4 or 8 weeks has maintained the viral suppression as well as a standard oral regimen and appears safe and well tolerated, companies announced this week.
-These findings from Phase 2 b of the LATTE 2 Study accompany previous reports from the original LATTE study showing that Cabotegravir + oral rilpivirine retains HIV as well as a three-drug therapy regimen with efavirenz but with fewer side effects.
+The combination of two long-acting injectable antiretrovirals - ViiV Healthcare's experimental cabotegravir integrase inhibitor and Janssen rilpivirine Non-Analog Reverse Transcritease Inhibitor (ITRNN) - given once every 4 or 8 weeks has been Viral suppression as well as a standard oral regimen and seems safe and well tolerated, companies announced this week.
+These Phase 2b findings from the LATTE Study 2 follow previous reports from the original LATTE Study showing that oral Cabotegravir + rilpivirine keeps the HIVas well as a three drug therapy regimen with efavirenz, but with fewer side effects.

 Cabotgravir (formerly GSK1265744) is a drug-related integrase inhibitor currently available, dolutegravir (Tivicay), while rilpivirine (Edurant) is an already approved non-nucleoside reverse transcriptase inhibitor.

 David Margolis of ViiV / GlaxoSmithKline: Presenting the findings of the 48 week.

 The assessment of oral maintenance therapy at the 2014 Conference on Retroviruses and Opportunistic Infections (CROI) and the results of 96th week this year (link opens in another tab, another site, in English); these results were recently published in the October of 2015 Lancet on infectious diseases. (link opens in another tab, another site, in English)